 The HRCC reviews and assesses the Corporation's compensation and incentive plans to ensure that they allow for appropriate business risks without encouraging excessive risk-taking behaviours.
-In 2017, the HRCC engaged Meridian as its independent advisor to review the risks associated with its compensation programs, and neither Meridian, nor the HRCC identified any risks that are reasonably likely to have a material adverse effect on the Corporation.
+In 2018, the HRCC engaged Meridian as its independent advisor to review the risks associated with its compensation programs, and neither Meridian, nor the HRCC identified any risks that are reasonably likely to have a material adverse effect on the Corporation.
 Risk-mitigation factors include the following:

-- Balanced pay mix among fixed and variable pay and cash and equity

-- · Pay benchmarked to market data

-- Incentives tied to multiple time periods (short-, mid-, and long-term) and a variety of performance objectives, including

-corporate and business unit

-- Limited perquisites and no change-of-control benefits
+- balanced pay mix among fixed and variable pay and cash and equity; - pay benchmarked to market data; - incentives tied to multiple time periods (short-, mid-, and long-term) and a variety of performance objectives, including corporate and business segment; - limited perguisites and no change-of-control benefits: - clawback policy; - anti-hedging policy; - stock ownership guidelines; - independent compensation consultant for the HRCC; and - annual awards of equity-based incentives with overlapping vesting periods ensure that executives remain exposed to the risks of their long-term decision making.

-- Clawback policy

-- Anti-hedging policy

-- · Stock ownership guidelines

-- Independent compensation consultant for the HRCC